SichangHe/sichanghe.github.io/src/blogs/300x_speed_up.md

 }
 ```

-The pseudo code above is mostly trivial for the average programmers,
+The pseudocode above is mostly trivial for the average programmers,
 except for a few places.

 1. Using Rust's `let else` syntax, we look up `name` in the sets,